 - Skin sores or gray or brown skin spots

 - Broken blood vessels in the eyes

 - Excessive talk about weight

-- Dislike of body image, size, or shape
+- Dissatisfaction with body image, size, or shape

 - Misuse of diuretics, diet pills, or laxatives